realm/realm-dart-samples/users_permissions/README.md

 1. Go to the **Sync** menu and [Enable Flexible Sync](https://www.mongodb.com/docs/atlas/app-services/sync/configure/enable-sync/#enable-flexible-sync).
     1. Don't create a schema.
 Skip by choosing "No thanks, continue to Sync".
     1. Press the "Flexible Sync" button.
 Only Flexible Sync is supported in the Realm Flutter SDK.
-    1. Switch ON the ["Development mode"](https://www.mongodb.com/docs/atlas/app-services/sync/data-model/development-mode/) option.
+    1. Switch ON the [Development mode](https://www.mongodb.com/docs/atlas/app-services/sync/data-model/development-mode/) option.
     1. Create a new database collection and choose a name for it.
     1. Create a new queryable field used for filtering data between both realms in this application.
-For our sample the field is `owner_id`.
+For our sample, the field is `owner_id`.
-        Type the field name `owner_id` in the selection box and then choose `Create owner_id`.
+        Type the field name `owner_id` in the selection box and then choose `Create owner_id` to create it.
-        It will be created.
 1. [Find and Copy the App ID](https://www.mongodb.com/docs/atlas/app-services/reference/find-your-project-or-app-id/) of your new application.
-1. Go to `\assets\atlas_app\realm_config.json` in this sample and set your app_Id as follow:
+1. Go to `/assets/atlas_app/realm_config.json` in this sample and set your `app_id` as follows:
     ```json{
     { .....
       "app_Id": "users_permissions-xxxxx"